 About Sydney Gruenhage

-Sydney Gruenhage is a dedicated counsellor at Achieve Balance Counselling, passionate about walking alongside children, youth, families, parents, and couples as they navigate life’s challenges.
-Sydney views counselling as a sacred and transformative process, offering clients a safe and open space to explore emotions, relationships, and personal growth.
-She emphasizes creating an environment where connection, curiosity, and self-discovery can flourish, honoring the unique journey of each individual or family.
+Hello and welcome.
+I’m Sydney Gruenhage, a counsellor at Achieve Balance Counselling, and I’m passionate about walking alongside children, youth, parents, families, and couples as they navigate life’s challenges.
+I view counselling as a sacred and transformative process — one that offers a safe, open space to explore emotions, relationships, and personal growth.

-Sydney approaches counselling through a systemic and attachment-based lens, recognizing that people are deeply influenced by their families, communities, and cultural contexts.
-She works to understand each client’s role within these systems and how it impacts their emotional and relational experiences.
+I approach counselling through a systemic and attachment-based lens, recognizing that children and adults are deeply shaped by their families, relationships, communities, and cultural contexts.
+I work to understand how these systems influence emotional experiences, behaviour, and connection.

 Satir and Neuroscience & Satir in the Sand Tray (NSST)